-Hi, I’m running a non-traditional campaign to represent the people of Minnesota.
-I’m running because no one else wants to.
-People think our district is unwinnable.
-Thanks to gerrymandering it’s true that our numbers don’t look good.
-But I’m running anyway because I believe in the power of the people.
+Hi, I’m running a non-traditional campaign to represent all the people of Minnesota.
+I’m proud to have received the DFL endorsement.
+Some may think our district is unwinnable.
+And thanks to gerrymandering it’s true that our numbers don’t look good.
+But I’m running anyway because I believe in the power of the people!
 I believe in democracy.

 Post 2016 history